Apply to be a Safe@Weber Peer Educator

 Description of Position

 Peer Educators will facilitate student workshops designed to promote awareness and safety in the WSU community.
 They will be responsible for promoting an atmosphere conducive to educating and empowering incoming students to become active bystanders and allies at Weber.
-Peer Educators will receive a $20 stipend for each workshop they facilitate after completing their training.
+Starting in the Spring 2019 semester, Peer Educators may be eligible for a $500 tuition waiver.

 What We Are Looking For